 2. Yala National Park

-Yala is the most famous park of Sri Lanka and that’s not without a reason.
-The area covers a big part of the South-East coast.
-Spot many wild elephants and even leopards here.
+Yala is the most famous park in Sri Lanka, and that’s not without reason!
+The area covers a big part of the South-East coast, which means a greater chance to spot elephants in the wild!

 3. Minneriya National Park